kraser/vwww/readme.md

 managed by npm and requires that `puppet-lint` be in your path (hint: `gem install puppet-lint`) as well as `ruby`. lint running `npm test`.

+## SSH

+SSH forwarding means that you can use this virtual machine just like you would your local machine, but to make it work you need to make sure that `ssh-agent` is running.
+Help from [GitHub](https://help.github.com/articles/working-with-ssh-key-passphrases/).

 ## sites v. apps

 There are two main differences between sites and apps.
 The most important of which is that sites are linked at `site/html` and can't have any source above that.
 Apps are expected to have an html folder in them.